i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 Reply key:
 Unlike long records we can't use left part of ck for reply key, because it's not last and will be used later.
-Reply key is use to encypt reply that record using AEAD/Chaha20/Poly1305 and Chacha20 to reply other records.
+Reply key is used to encypt reply that record using AEAD/Chaha20/Poly1305 and Chacha20 to reply other records.
-Both use the same key, nonce is record's position in the message starring from 0.
+Both use the same key, nonce is record's position in the message starting from 0.

 .. raw:: html